 Rich and creamy buttermilk syrup recipe is an easy homemade syrup that's perfect on pancakes, waffles, or French toast!

-This homemade syrup is made without corn syrup and is made with simple pantry staples.
+It's made without corn syrup and is made from simple pantry staples.

-The buttermilk gives this buttermilk syrup a richness, but you can't taste it in the syrup.
+The buttermilk gives this it a nice richness, but you can't taste it in the syrup.
 It just has a buttery-caramel-y flavor that is really delicious with pancakes, waffles, or French toast.

 How to make homemade buttermilk syrup

 Step 1: Add the buttermilk, sugars, and butter to a large, heavy saucepan.

 Top tip >> Be sure that you use a larger saucepan to give yourself room because the syrup will foam and bubble up after the baking soda is added.

 Step 2: Bring to a boil over medium heat.

 Step 3: Remove from heat and whisk in the vanilla and the baking soda.